tsmdt/whisply/README.md

 ### Batch processing

-Instead of providing a file, folder or URL by using the `--files` option, you can pass a `.list` with a mix of files, folders and URLs for processing.
+Instead of providing a file, folder or URL by using the `--files` option you can pass a `.list` with a mix of files, folders and URLs for processing.

 Example: